 Roughly every November for the past few years, the same news headlines continue to pop up as the McDonald’s McRib returns to select locations nationwide.
-This year, it’s already been spotted across a swath of the southern United States, and Southern California and Hawaii have both confirmed that they’ll be rolling the McRib out over the next week.
+This year, it’s made its 2019 review a little early, officially launching on October 9.
 However, nobody has really yet been able to answer the biggest question surrounding this cult fast food item: Why is the McRib always back?

 It’s no secret that McDonald’s famous pork sandwich is made with pork trimmings.
 It’s the price of those extraneous pork shoulder cuts that play a major part in determining when and how long the McRib stays on the menu.
 Meat scientist Roger Mandigo, one of the men credited with helping McDonald’s invent their legendary sandwich, told the Lincoln Journal Star that the national supply of those pieces of pork used to make the McRib isn’t too big.

 “If you suddenly start to buy a large amount of that material, the price starts to rise,” Mandigo said.
 Thus, as the price of pork trimmings goes up, McDonald’s eventually takes the pork sandwich off of the menu.

 — McDonald’s of Hawaii (@McDonaldsHawaii) October 31, 2017

 In addition to cost control, McDonald’s only keeps the McRib around for a short while as a way to keep people coming back for it.
 It’s extremely similar to what Burger King did with their Mac n’ Cheetos.
 After a widely successful initial limited-time release, customers begged for its return.
 Every time Burger King brought it back, social media would go off as everyone got hyped about Mac n’ Cheetos returning.